 Files can be uploaded to the lecture by using the browser uploader, or by adding them from your library using the bulk file uploader.

 Please note: .MP3 files for additional resources must be uploaded using the browser uploader.

 If you have any other questions regarding the type of files the platform supports, please contact us here.

 A course image gives students a snapshot of your course content, and can be a great way to grab a student's attention.

-Course images should be in high resolution, and sized 2048 by 1152 pixels.
+Course images should be in high resolution, and sized no smaller than 750 x 422 pixels.
 For more information on the quality guidelines for course images, please click here.

 Add an Image to a Course